aws/aws-encryption-sdk-cli/README.rst

 Master Key Provider
 -------------------
-Information for configuring a master key provider must be provided.
+You must provide information about your master key provider.

 Parameters may be provided using `Parameter Values`_.
+The parameter values are formatted as ``key=value`` pairs.

 Required parameters:

-* **provider** *(default: aws-encryption-sdk-cli::aws-kms)* : Indicator of the master key provider to use.
+* **provider** *(default: aws-encryption-sdk-cli::aws-kms)* : Indicates the master key
+  provider to use.

-    * See `Advanced Configuration`_ for more information on using other master key providers.
+    * See `Advanced Configuration`_ for more information about using other master key providers.

-* **key** *(at least one required, many allowed)* : Identifier for a master key to be used.
+* **key** *(one required, many allowed)* : Identifies the master key to be used.
   Must be an identifier understood by the specified master key provider.

     * If using ``aws-kms`` to decrypt, `you must not specify a key`_.

-Any additional parameters supplied are collected into lists by parameter name and passed to the master key provider class when it is instantiated.
+The ``aws-encryption-cli`` collects any additional parameters into lists by parameter name and passes them to the master key provider class when it is instantiated.
 Custom master key providers must accept all arguments as prepared.
 See `Advanced Configuration`_ for more information.

-Multiple master keys can be defined using multiple instances of the ``key`` argument.
+To specify multiple master keys, you can use multiple instances of the ``key`` argument or define multiple ``--master-keys`` groups.

-Multiple master key providers can be defined using multiple ``--master-keys`` groups.

-If multiple master key providers are defined, the first one is treated as the primary.
+If you specify multiple master key providers, the first master key provider is treated as the primary.

-If multiple master keys are defined in the primary master key provider, the first one is treated as the primary.
+If you specify multiple master keys for the primary master key provider, the first master key is treated as the primary.
 The primary master key is used to generate the data key.

-The below logic is used to construct all master key providers.
+The following logic is used to construct all master key providers.
 We use ``KMSMasterKeyProvider`` as an example.

 .. code-block:: python